 How it all started: discovering Canvas with Movement

-In 2014, our small family of four moved into a cute rental house in Dallas, Texas.
+In 2014, our family of four moved into a cute rental house in Dallas, Texas.
 Big windows let in the best natural light and I knew the original wood floors were going to look stunning once I repainted the pale green walls white.
-The mature hydrangea bushes and tall trees that filled the lot, provided a very charming place that we would call home for at least the term of our 12-month lease.
+The mature hydrangea bushes and tall trees that filled the lot, provided a very charming place that we would call home, at least the term of our 12-month lease.

 There was a day in September when I walked past the wall and the windows were allowing the best natural light to fill the room and it hit me- I knew exactly what the wall needed.
 It needed texture.
 Dimension.
 Substance.
 Movement.
 And it needed to be big.
 Immediately I had this idea of suspending individual strands of something (Fabric?
 Strips of material?
 A Textile?) to a wooden dowel to create a sort of canvas, but with texture, movement and dimension.
 I spent the next day wandering the aisles of a craft store and then a hardware store for supplies.
 I came up with something that I couldn’t wait to work on.